 One book of mathematical tables, such as Schaum's Mathematical Handbook, may be used, as well as a calculator, and a handwritten letter-size formula sheet.

-1. Background: Dynamical systems, even if nonlinear, are typically described by differential equations.
-First order scalar equations can often be solved exactly.
+1. Background: Vibrating systems are typically described by differential equations.
+For small amplitides, these can often be solved exactly.